eminga/cldraw/README.md

 ## Host yourself
 If this tool wasn't updated in time or you want to host it yourself for another reason, feel free to do so!
 To host it on GitHub, fork this repo and enable the GitHub Pages feature.

-You can edit the teams and other settings in the settings.js file.
+You can edit the teams and other settings in the settings.js file (elsettings.js for the Europa League version).
+In the EL version, you can download the calculated probabilities (the computation takes some minutes).
+Upload the JSON file to the probabilities folder afterwards.

 It is also possible to use the calculation part without the UI.
 Here is a minimal example for using it as a Web Worker:
 ```javascript